-I don’t take things personally like I used to.
-I realise that most people are in their own reality dealing with their own problems and if they’re acting like a dick it’s about them not me.
+I don’t take things personally like I used to and realise that most people are in their own reality dealing with their own problems.
+If they’re acting like a dick it’s about them not me.

 I don’t get envious like I used to.
 People who have more money, material items and social status than me are often dealing with a lot of internal issues like low self-esteem and low self-worth.
 They have to compensate by seeking more and requiring third-party validation as they have little understanding of internal success.